 To be successful in your Poland job search and getting the job you want, you need to prepare a Poland cover letter and Poland CV which you must email instantly to the prospective employers selected during a job search in Poland.

 When you receive an invitation to the Poland job interview, you may apply for a Poland visa and a Poland work permit.
-Then prepare yourself for a job interview and take a look at the Poland dress code because how you dress is one of the most important attributes in not hired for available jobs.
+Then prepare yourself for a job interview and take a look at the Poland dress code because how you dress is one of the most important attributes in not being hired for available jobs.

 Good luck with your Poland information!